Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Summary and Conclusions

 For that purpose, we developed a model of Mars using the Geant4 toolkit, in which the planet was represented by a series of absorbing layers (atmosphere, shielding material, water as a substitute of a human, and soil).
 To gauge the accuracy of our model, we examined any sources of error and crosschecked the resulting dose rates with the respective values by RAD, finding a significant consistency.
 As a result, although such a slab-plane model has a much simpler geometrical configuration compared to other published models used, we can safely argue that our model can nonetheless provide us with valuable answers to our research problem.
 Having an additional reliable and simple model of radiation on Mars, which can run under reasonable computational times, is quite valuable for a demanding and complicated task like protecting astronauts there from the dangerous cosmic radiation.

+The optimal materials for space radiation shielding purposes should offer both effective stopping power and nuclear fragmentation.
 Our simulations suggest that the richer a material is in hydrogen, the more energy it absorbs.
-The most commonly used material in the aerospace field, aluminum, is not as effective as water, carbon fiber or polyethylene, but its still reduces a significant part of incoming radiation.
-We found that hydrogen and carbon-based compounds have an analogous behavior against cosmic rays.
+This is however only one of the parameters determining the efficiency of a substance against cosmic rays, another prominent one being the abundance in low atomic number elements.
+The most commonly used material in the aerospace field, aluminum, is not as effective as water, plastic, or compounds based on Li, but its still reduces a significant part of incoming radiation.
+We found that hydrogen and carbon-based compounds have an analogous behavior against cosmic rays, while materials made out of B or N are not as helpful.
 Lastly, we propose regolith combinations as an alternative option for shielding purposes, in order to keep launch mass requirements reasonable, although regolith's response against charged and energetic particles is not ideal, but sufficient enough.

 The in-depth study of the radiation environment on Mars is more than needed in order to plan and carry out successful human missions there.
 The engineering approach is to prepare all systems for the worst case scenario, therefore more work must be done in the space radiation field.
 Besides the obvious importance of this kind of this research for human spaceflight, we remark that studying the radiation field on Mars has many implications for astrobiology and the possible mechanisms through which life could possibly have emerged on the red planet.